 Anticipate when new available transfer capacity (ATC) levels are to be posted on the BC Interconnection, so new levels can be posted in advance, by referring to the steps in “4.2 Managing a supply shortfall”, for:

-Increasing import ATC by using available ACD and ILRAS load.
+Increasing import ATC by using available ACD UFLS and Import load RAS (ILRAS).
 (Step 3 in “4.2 Managing a supply shortfall”)

 Reducing export ATC to 0 MW.
 (Step 4 in “4.2 Managing a supply shortfall”)